bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ----

 This is what we talk about when we say Ruby optimizes for "developer happiness."
-I *hated* that code, and a Ruby feature let me make the ugly bits go away.
+I *hated* that code, and Ruby's dynamism made the repetition go away.

-Unfortunately, now I had a really big hammer -- metaprogramming -- and every problem started to look like a nail.
+Unfortunately, now I had a really big hammer -- send -- and every problem started to look like a nail.

 ----

 This next code is an amalgam of code I wrote and code that I've seen other people write that I *could well* have written during this part of my programming career.
-Names have been changed to protect the guilty.

 ---